 The circuitous route south over the Atlantic and then east over the Straits of Gibraltar into the Mediterranean required four aerial refuellings en route (only two on the return trip), all of them carried out in total radio silence to preserve security and achieve surprise in the target area.
 After the first refuelling, seven aircraft (six F-111Fs and one EF-111A) which had been launched to cover any mechanical failures en route returned to their base in Great Britain.
 The remainder of the aerial armada flew on through the afternoon and night sky toward Libya.
 Along the route, the armada was apparently sighted by French, Portuguese and Spanish radar, none of whom did or said anything.
 However, upon reaching the central Mediterranean an Italian radar operator demanded identification but was greeted with silence.
 The Italians notified the island of Malta that unidentified aircraft were approaching.
-Malta, in turn, notified
+Malta, in turn, notified the Libyans that unidentified aircraft were approaching North Africa about half an hour prior to the raid.

-&lt;sup>73 Anthony H. Cordesman, 'After the Raid: The Emerging Lessons from the US Attack on Libya', Armed Forces, August, 1986, p 36.
+&lt;sup>73 Anthony H. Cordesman, 'After the Raid: The Emerging Lessons from the US Attack on Libya', Armed Forces, August, 1986, p.
+36.

-&lt;sup>74 Doerner, op. cit., pp 28-9; Newsweek editors, 'A New Kind of War,' April 28, 1986, pp 16-17.
+&lt;sup>74 Doerner, 'In the Dead of the Night', Time, pp. 28-9; Newsweek editors, 'A New Kind of War,' April 28, 1986, pp. 16-17.

-&lt;sup>75 The following paragraphs which outline the details of the air raid execution are compiled from the following sources: Davis, op. cit., pp 133-4; Doerner, op. cit., pp 28-31; Newsweek, 'Reagan's ...', pp 26-8; Adler, op. cit., pp 37-9; Stumpf, op. cit., p 48; Aviation Week & Space Technology, pp 19-21; and Cordesman, op. cit., p 360.
+The following paragraphs which outline the details of the air raid execution are compiled from the following sources: Davis, Quaddafi, Terrorism, and the Origins of the US Attack on Libya, pp. 133-4; Doerner, 'In the Dead of the Night', Time, pp. 28-31; Newsweek, 'Reagan's ...', pp. 26-8; Adler, Armada International, pp. 37-9; Stumpf, Proceedings, p.
+48; Aviation Week & Space Technology, pp. 19-21; and Cordesman, Armed Forces, 2p.
+360.